How To Support Children Throughout KS2 SATs: Mental Health & Wellbeing Activities For Children

 If teachers notice any change in pupils, they should initiate conversations with pupils, parents and further support if needed.

-How to tackle SATs stress during the lead-up to exam week
+13 strategies to tackle SATs stress in the lead-up to exam week

 The period before SATs can be stressful for children.
 Here are some strategies for teachers and parents to support pupils: